-Our original connections to the NGOs in this region came from a UNESCO regional consultation on homophobic and transform, led by Mary Guinn Delaney UNESCO Regional Office for Latin America and the Caribbean.
+Our original connections to the NGOs in this region came from a UNESCO regional consultation on homophobic and transphobic bullying and violence, led by Mary Guinn Delaney UNESCO Regional Office for Latin America and the Caribbean.
 We would like to thank Mary Guinn for involving us in the consultation and for her continued involvement with many of the NGO partners in the region with regard to addressing anti-LGBTQ bullying and harassment in schools.